hasinduvithanage/focusbear-intern-repo/Cyber-Security-Guidelines.md

 done

 Review your password storage method—if you’re not using a password manager, consider setting one up.
-Am using Google Password manager
+I am using Google Password manager

 Set up your computer and phone to automatically lock (require a password or biometric login) if you are away for more than a few minutes done

 Document one new cyber security habit you will follow at Focus Bear.
+I usually rely on my auto lock when I move away from my device.
+Instead, I will actively lock my device before moving away from device.